mperezjigato/chomputationalchemistry/README.md

    - At some point, I decided to extend their size, and ended up uploading separate documents for each table.
 1. Compressed tar files containing the complete set of input and output files for a calculation are continously added.

-At the point of comprehensively starting with the third point in the list, the `scp` command to/from "Genius" has stopped working.
-Therefore, the various tar files are being prepared on Genius for future transfer.

-The sets of input/output tar files for specific calculations include:
+The sets of input/output tar files for specific calculations include the following:

  - **MPI** LAMMPS calculation of c-HfO2: *mpiLAMMPScHfO2.tar.gz* (Genius)
  - Sequential ABINIT calculation of the as provided example "tbasepar_1", located within abinit-test/tutorial ("Lead crystal - parallelism over k-points"):